The program ensuring Syrian children can look forward to a brighter future

 Kindergarten students from the Orthodox school of Madaba boarding the bus home.

-Here is some of the ways the joint program is changing lives:
+Here are some of the ways the joint program is changing lives:

 - 540 children attend Kindergarten classes, three to four days a week across five schools.
 This also provides them with a safe edu-recreational safe space that aids their emotional development following a period of displacement.